ossiesf/ossiesf.github.io/_posts/2024-01-15-Snake Detection Hypothesis - Neural Net Foundations.md

 <hr style="height: 2px; background-color: lightgray; border: none;">
 ---

+## Learners, Metrics and Training
-With that in check, it's time to create our leaner.
+With that in check, it's time to create our learner.
 For the metrics, I've chosen accuracy, in addition to F1 Score which is a combination of 'precision' and 'recall'.
 The F1 score should give us an understanding of how accurately positive or true predictions were correct (precision), and of all the potential positive instances, how many were identified (recall) as single, balanced, metric.
 By setting the `average='micro'`, we will be able to see one score with each individual class weighed equally.

 We won't be using a pre-trained model, as I'm looking to create a simple model with not too many features or attributes already trained into the network.
 The end goal is to compare the study with three to four CV models, with varying levels of training.
 Since this is the prototype and we want it quick to achieve a MVP, we can train on ResNet18.
 This is the smallest of the of the standard ResNet models, and should train the fastest.
 It should be easy to scale to a deeper network with more layers as the project progresses.